 - You’re missing SLAs or critical user actions due to poor fallback logic

 Scaling engagement isn’t about choosing between email and SMS.
 It’s about coordinating them intelligently, efficiently, and with your users in mind.
-That’s exactly what Pushwoosh is for!
+That’s exactly what Pushwoosh — a purpose-built sms and email marketing platform — is for.

 So, if you want to elevate your users’ mobile app experience and: